KDE/documentation-docs-kdenlive-org/exporting/render.rst

 Rendering Dialog Ver 17.04
 --------------------------

 .. image:: /images/Kdenlive_Render_dialog_17_04.png
-   :align: left
    :alt: File rendering dialog - ver 17.04

 Rendering Profile Categories
 ----------------------------

 .. image:: /images/Kdenlive_Render_dialog_17_04_categories_expanded.png
-   :align: left
    :alt: File rendering categories- ver 17.04

-* *Kdenlive** offers many different preset rendering profiles to choose from.
+**Kdenlive** offers many different preset rendering profiles to choose from.
 The rendering profiles are grouped into categories.
 See picture Above.

 .. image:: /images/Kdenlive_Rendering_options2.png
-   :align: left
    :alt: Kdenlive_Rendering_options2

 File Rendering - earlier Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following figures show the render dialog when the :menuselection:`Destination` category is **File Rendering**.
 The first two figures show the layout of the dialog under ver 0.9.10 of **Kdenlive** and the third figure shows how the dialog appears in ver 0.9.8 of **Kdenlive**.